ethercis/ethercis/README.md

 What is it?
 -----------

-More documentation about the concepts and architecture are located [here](http://docs.ethercis.org/)
+More documentation about the concepts and architecture of EtherCIS is located [here](http://docs.ethercis.org/)

 Project Structure
 ---